PRIDE

 Live PAs, LGBTQIA+ performers, keynote speeches

-Cabaret Marquee
+Cabaret Stage

 Drag royalty, burlesque, comedy